streamnative/pulsar-hub/connectors/snowflake-sink/2.10.3/snowflake-sink.md

 ![](/images/connectors/snowflake-sink.png)

 # Features
-This section describes features of the Snowflake sink connector.
+This section describes the features of the Snowflake sink connector.
 For details about how to configure these features, see [how to configure](#how-to-configure).

 ## Delivery guarantees
 The Pulsar IO connector framework provides three [delivery guarantees](https://pulsar.apache.org/docs/next/functions-concepts#processing-guarantees-and-subscription-types): `at-most-once`, `at-least-once`, and `effectively-once`.